husarion/panther_ros/panther_power_control/README.md

 ### power_board_node.py

 Node responsible for management of the safety board and the power board.
-Available from Panther version 1.2.
+Available since Panther version 1.2.

 #### Publishes